What is a Solution Architect?

 - how things will scale for the future and how they will be maintained

-- figuring out the risk in third-party frameworks/platforms
+- understanding and mitigating the risk in third-party frameworks/platforms

 - finding a solution to a business problem